BDC Hamburger Icon

 Pros of SIMPLE IRAs

-• SIMPLE IRAs are straightforward and affordable to start and administer.
-Starting a 401(k) retirement plan for your team is often expensive and laborious.
-With a SIMPLE IRA, your startup paperwork is minimal.
-You’ll also pay less to start and administer your plan than you would with many other retirement plans.
+• SIMPLE IRAs are straightforward and cost-effective.
+Starting a 401(k) retirement plan for your team is often expensive and complex.
+In contrast, a SIMPLE IRA requires minimal paperwork and is generally less costly to establish and administer than many other retirement plans.

 Cons of SIMPLE IRAs